Internet-Draft Unbound DATA for CONNECT in HTTP/3 February 2026

 The use of the UNBOUND_DATA frame modifies the sequence of frames exchanged on request and response streams.

 When UNBOUND_DATA is used, the sender signals that all subsequent octets on the stream are data.
 Regular DATA frames MAY be sent on a stream prior to the UNBOUND_DATA.
 After the UNBOUND_DATA frame, the sender cannot send any further HTTP/3 frames on the stream.
-The end of the body is signaled by the QUIC stream FIN:
+The end of the tunnel is signaled by the QUIC stream FIN:

 New bi-directional QUIC stream HEADERS (headers) [ DATA ... ] UNBOUND_DATA Raw octets (data only) QUIC FIN